 Art Internship Awards

 The Art Department has set aside funds through the Art Internship Awards (AIA) to help support Art majors undertaking an art-related summer internship.
-This support is available on a competitive basis to any declared major in the department.
-This award is administered by the Center for Life Beyond Reed on behalf of the Art department
+This award is administered by the Center for Life Beyond Reed on behalf of the Art department.

 The Art Internship Awards (AIA) offer funding to support unpaid (and underpaid) art-related internship opportunities: public sector, not-for-profit, or other unpaid summer internships.
 Applications for support at for-profit/private sector businesses are generally not funded unless the application demonstrates that the internship will comply with this guidance from the Department of Labor which requires the student to be the primary beneficiary of the relationship.
 For example, this could be an artist apprenticeship where the experience is built around skill building.